Raymond Weil VS Longines

 Both Raymond Weil and Longines have a nice selection of watches for both men and women.
 Raymond Weil has 6 main collections with around 100 different watches in total.
 Longines, on the other hand, has 16 main collections which together account for over 1000 different watches.

-Longines has a much larger selection of watches compared to Raymond Weil.
+Longines has a much larger selection and range of watches compared to Raymond Weil.
 Longines also has many watches for ladies that are mechanical while Raymond Weil only offers quartz watches for women.